navko11/TerminalApp/readme.md

 As long as the python version is above 3.7 the app should run with no problem I had to input these commands in order to open virtual environment in my Windows system, it may be different for linux/mac users.
 1. python -m venv tutorial-env
-2. Set-ExecutionPolicy Unrestricted -Scope Process
+2. Set-ExecutionPolicy Unrestricted -Scope Process (This step can be skipped if user is not restricted.)
 3. tutorial-env\Scripts\activate
 4. python main.py